ranebo/Sf-FoodTruck-Finder/README.md

 ### Development Server

-Simply run `npm start` to fire up the express server and Webpack middleware which serves a live, hot-reloading version of the application.
+Simply run `npm start` to fire up the express server and Webpack middleware, which serves a live, hot-reloading version of the application.

 ### Testing
 Run the test Mocha-Chai suite with `npm test`